nivso-22/AmatFinalProject/README.md

 if you want to send someone you graph, select export and name it however you like. if you got sent a graph select import and write the path of the file.

+currently setup doesnt work so just paste these commands into the commandline: pip install matplotlib pip install custom tkinter